tgen/lumosVar2/README.md

 - Bams should be indexed by samtools

 ### SNP VCFs
--VCFs can be downloaded from 1000 genomes, Exac, or similar population genotyping projects -VCFs must have the population allele frequency as "AF" in the INFO field -There must be one VCF per chromsome
+- VCFs can be downloaded from 1000 genomes, Exac, or similar population genotyping projects
+- VCFs must have the population allele frequency as "AF" in the INFO field
+- There must be one VCF per chromsome
--VCFs must be bgzipped and tabix indexed
+- VCFs must be bgzipped and tabix indexed

 ## Overview